avcoder/unit04-lesson01/slides.md

 # Refactor App v.3
 Use what you will learn here to help build your mid-term

-- Initialize a new Node.js project set up with all folders, routes, controllers, models etc. and any other necessary components
+Initialize a new Node.js project set up with all folders, routes, controllers, models etc. and any other necessary components

-- Create `.gitignore`
+- `npm init -y`
 - `npm i connect-mongo cookie-parser dotenv ejs express express-session express-validator mongoose morgan passport passport-local-mongoose github-slugger connect-flash`
 - `npm i -D nodemon`
 - edit `package.json`